trianne24/orarkom-archive/README.md

 Make the program:
 1. Make the assembly file in text editor
 2. Save it in a folder with tasm package folder inside it

+Compile the program:
-3. Open DOSBox
+1. Open DOSBox
-4. Type:
+2. Type:
-    mount g d:\assembly (can be replaced with your own directory)
+- mount g d:\assembly (can be replaced with your own directory)
-    g:
+- g:
-    path g:\tasm\bin
+- path g:\tasm\bin
-    tasm test1.asm (can be replaced with your own file name) tlink/t test1.obj (can be replaced with your own file name) test1
+- tasm test1.asm (can be replaced with your own file name)
+- tlink/t test1.obj (can be replaced with your own file name)
+- test1